greenthegarden/homelab/README.md

       - "{{ hortusfox_db_backup_volume_name }}:/backup/hortusfox_db-backup:ro"
     docker_volume_backup_backup_label: "{{ hortusfox_service_name }}-db"
 ```

+NOTE: I could not get the database backups to work using
+docker-socket-proxy and had to bind to the docker socket
+directly.

+#### Off-Site Backup

 For off-site backup, a `Cloud Sync Task` is configured
 within the TrueNAS server to push the backup files created by